James Kilgore: Fiction writing

+Prison teacher

+Also while incarcerated, Kilgore worked as a prison mathematics teacher, helping fellow inmates prepare for the math portion of their GED tests.
+Relatively few of Kilgore's students were there because of an academic interest in the material, with the majority being interested in a reduced sentence or better paying prison job that might come with the GED.
+As a prison teacher, Kilgore had to work with students with a strong tendency, based on prison culture, to racially segregate themselves.
+Kilgore did not want to encourage such an environment in his classroom, finding it reminiscent of the Jim Crow era, so took any opportunity he could to encourage his students to sit next to others of different races.

+Kilgore had mixed results teaching math to these students.
+One of his greatest successes was in teaching probability theory to the students.
+Because most of the prisoners had some background with gambling, where probability plays a key role, Kilgore was able to connect with these students by relating the theory of probability to their practical experience with gambling.

 Post-release

 Since his release from prison in 2009, Kilgore has lived with his family in Champaign-Urbana, Illinois, where he has worked at the University of Illinois.
 He has also become active in local social justice campaigns such as Build Programs Not Jails.
 He has written a number of articles for online and print platforms such as The Chronicle of Higher Education, Truthout, Counterpunch, Dissent, Radical Teacher, and Critical Criminology.

 He has carried out a research project on electronic monitoring in the criminal justice system, and was a keynote speaker on this topic at the 2014 Confederation of European Probation conference in Germany.
 His first non-fiction book, Understanding Mass Incarceration: A People's Guide to the Key Civil Rights Struggle of Our Time, was released by The New Press in August 2015.

 Kilgore's employment status hit the headlines in the spring of 2014, when his criminal background was reported.
 The withdrawal of his employment offer prompted a protest from faculty members and beyond, while victim's advocates said Kilgore was never qualified to teach at the college level and forged his doctorate degree.
 More than 300 faculty members at the university signed a petition to have Kilgore's employment restored, and the American Association of University Professors wrote a letter of protest.
-In November 2014, the university's Board of Trustees again hired Kilgore.
+In November 2014, the university's board of trustees again hired Kilgore.
 He began working after his wife hired him in January 2015 as a research scholar at the University of Illinois at Urbana-Champaign Center for African Studies.

-In 2015, Kilgore appeared as a commentator in the Ava DuVernay film, 13th.
-In 2017 he was awarded a George Soros Justice Fellowship to implement a project on electronic monitoring in the criminal justice system, entitled "Challenging E-Carceration".